tanerizawa/DEAR_FLUTTER/backend/README.md

 stores the resulting track in the `musictracks` table.
 The most recent entry can be fetched from `/music/latest`, which the Flutter app polls every 15 minutes.

+## Deploying to Render

+`render.yaml` defines a Postgres database, a Redis instance and three Docker
+services: the FastAPI `web` container along with separate Celery `worker` and `beat` processes.
+All of them share an environment variable group named `dear-diary-secrets`.

+1. In the Render dashboard choose **New > Blueprint** and select this repository.
+   Render reads `backend/render.yaml` and creates the services.
+2. Create an environment group called **dear-diary-secrets** and add:
+   - `OPENROUTER_API_KEY` – your OpenRouter token.
+   - `DATABASE_URL` – connection string for the Postgres service.
+   - `REDIS_HOST` and `REDIS_PORT` – host and port of the Redis service,
+     usually `redis` and `6379`.
+3. Attach the group to the `web`, `worker` and `beat` services.

+Deploying the blueprint runs Gunicorn for the API and starts both Celery processes automatically, so scheduled tasks work without extra steps.